Colchester Racing Developments: 1970s

 By 1972 Merlyn was no longer competitive in Formula 3.
 The best result was achieved by Swede Håkan Dahlqvist in the Coupe d'Europe at Magny-Cours where he finished sixth.
 In Formula Ford Merlyn was highly competitive.
 Three Merlyn chassis finished in the top ten of the 1972 Formula Ford Festival.
 Dave Loring finished fourth, Patrick Nève sixth and Hans Binder ninth.
 The following year Robert Arnott finished third at the festival.
 Merlyn chassis finished one-two in the Formula Ford Euroseries in 1973.
 Bengt Gilhorn finished first followed by Hans Binder.

 Many Formula Ford cars, Marlyn's primary focus in the 1970s, were exported to the US to race in the club racing scene; a typical car, the Mark 23, cost £2200, complete with engine and transmission (or £1600 as a bare chassis) in 1974.
 Some were used by racing schools like the Jim Russell Racing Driver School.
 Bob Arnott won the Townsend Thooreson Championship in 1972 at the wheel of a Mark 20 and Tim Brise piloted a highly modified Merlyn, while American David Loring drove a Mark 21, previously driven by Smiley, in the CASC Formula Atlantic in 1974.
 His best result came at Westwood where he finished fourth.
 The Formula Ford cars were ending up less competitive through the seasons.
 Competition from Lola, Royale, Van Diemen and many others prevented Merlyn from winning any major championships.
 Due to a combination of factors like the loss of a major client and the unfavorable dollar-Pound exchange rate, Colchester Racing Developments ended the production of racecars in 1979.

 Current status

 Clive Hayward continues to run Colchester Racing Developments Ltd manufacturing Merlyn parts and carrying out Merlyn chassis repairs.

+Colchester Racing cars are still used in historic racing, winning the Historic Grand Prix of Monaco with Denis Welch in 2000, 2002, and 2006.